yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_vpc_security_group.html.markdown

 Get information about a Yandex VPC Security Group.
 For more information, see [Yandex.Cloud VPC](https://cloud.yandex.com/docs/vpc/concepts/index).

-Security groups is in private preview phase and not available right now.
+Security Groups is in private preview phase and not available right now.
 Please wait for public preview announcement.

 ```hcl